weekendkoder/PrusaSlicer_v2.8/README.md

 <ins>**MOTIVATION:**</ins>
 <br>
 I don´t like to use the regular "Anycubic Sclicer".
-I also don´t like to use the modified ver. of OrcaSlicer by Anycubic. the original PrusaSlicer is fast and reliable.
+I also don´t like to use the modified ver. of OrcaSlicer by Anycubic.
+The original PrusaSlicer is fast and reliable.
 Therefore i wanted it to work with Anycubic Kobra 3 combo multimaterial.
 <br>

 In my case, it works with the ACE Pro - Multimaterial & without.
 It prints very well.
-This way i have all the new features from the PrusaSlicer i would like to use.
-Staying with Anycubic Slicer, new features would take time to be implemented.
+This way, i have all the new features from the PrusaSlicer i would like to use.
+Staying with Anycubic Slicer, new features would take time, to be implemented.
 <br>

 <ins>2nd Point:</ins>
 <br>
 Your Profiles are stored inside a folder "PrusaSlicer" which is located under a folder "Roaming" inside the users folder.
 If you change your computer, or if you have 4x laptops at home, you like to have an App "really" portable.
-Otherwise you will be busy copying files and folders or be forced to make adjustments again or beeing busy importing settings.
+Otherwise you will be busy copying files and folders, or be forced to make adjustments again, or be busy importing settings.
 <br>

 This is why i automated the process via a batch file to just click the link / *.bat file without the need to pay attention